 We provide guidance to students so that they can acquire the basic experimental capabilities to obtain correct and reliable data and, at the same time, give consideration to safety and health during actual chemical experiments.

-- Fig 2.
-New DDS for the eye disease
+- Fig. 1 DDS for eye disease (anterior chamber)

 Recent Research Papers and Achievements

 1.T.
 Honda, et al. Bioorg.
 Med.
 Chem.
 Lett.
 18, 2939 (2008).